Can Injured Temp Workers Get Workers' Comp?

 • Farmworkers (when they have worked for only one employer and made less than $1,200 that year OR who do farm work for fewer than 30 days)

-There are other exceptions as well, so it’s critical to know the details of your employment contract.
-It is possible that you have been mislabeled as an independent contractor, or that there is some other mistaken categorization that a workers’ comp attorney can help you correct.
+Under Pennsylvania law, many temporary workers are officially reported as employees to an employer's insurance company.
+A lot may depend on the specifics of the employment contract, because there are of course exceptions to this general rule.
+It is possible that you have been mislabeled as an independent contractor, or that there is some other mistaken categorization that a workers' comp attorney can help you correct.

 What to Do If You're Hurt as a Temporary Holiday Worker